baleada/docs/assets/md/logic/classes/Listenable.md

 `Listenable` makes it easy to listen for key combos and click combos—keys or clicks combined with modifier keys.
 The Baleada docs, for example, use `Listenable` to listen for `Shift + D` (toggle dark theme) and `Shift + M` (toggle minimalist theme).

-To achieve this or something similar, you just need to format your `eventName` properly when passing it to the `Listenable` constructor.
+To achieve this or something similar, you just need to format your `eventType` properly when passing it to the `Listenable` constructor.
 Here are the steps you can follow:
 1. Optionally, choose up to four modifiers from the options below:
    - `shift`
    - `ctrl`